Taliban vow to honor women's rights but within Islamic law

 Meanwhile, Kabul's international airport, the only way out for many, reopened to military evacuation flights under the watch of American troops.

-All flights were suspended on Monday when thousands of people rushed the airport, desperate to leave the country.
+All flights were suspended on Monday when thousands of people rushed the airport.
 In shocking scenes captured on video, some clung to a plane as it took off and then fell to their deaths.
 At least seven people died in chaos at the airport, U.S. officials said.

-Stefano Pontecorvo, NATO's senior civilian representative to Afghanistan, posted video online Tuesday showing the runway empty with U.S. troops on the tarmac.
+Pentagon spokesman John Kirby said U.S. commanders at the airport are communicating with Taliban leaders to keep the airlift going, adding that there have been no hostile actions by the Taliban.

 Still, there were indications that the situation remained tenuous.
 The U.S. Embassy in Kabul, now operating from the airport, urged Americans to register online for evacuations but not come to the airport before being contacted.